What Is Tinnitus?

 Tinnitus is known to many as a “ringing in the ears.”
 While most people experience this as a phantom tone with a consistent high pitch that seems to come and go, others may hear a buzzing, screeching, hissing or roaring sound.
 When we say it is a “phantom” sound, that means it cannot be heard by anyone else; it exists somewhere in a person’s auditory pathways.
 It may be the same in both ears or, more often, will be slightly different from one ear to the other.

 Tinnitus itself is not a disease or disorder but a symptom, and there seem to be a number of problems in the body that can lead to the development of tinnitus.
-According to the literature, some common causes may include:
+According to the literature, some common causes may include hearing loss, ear infection or ear canal blockage, head or neck injuries, or medications.

 Tinnitus affects people differently.
 Some people are not bothered by it while for others, it can significantly affect their quality of life.
-Some people with tinnitus may experience:
+Some people with tinnitus may experience fatigue, stress, difficulty sleeping, trouble concentrating or remembering, depression, anxiety or irritability.

 If you have developed tinnitus, the first thing to do is to visit your doctor.
 They will be able to determine if there is a simple cause.
-They may refer you to a specialist.
+They may refer you to an ENT doctor for tests.

 Most cases of tinnitus, however, do not have an immediately identifiable cause, and it is most common that a cause is never found.
 The best course of action for most people is to find ways to make tinnitus have less of an impact on their lives, and to allow them to live comfortably without it “driving them crazy”.